Army Vet ID'd As New Orleans Terror Attack Driver; FBI Searching For Other Suspects

 Shamsud-Din Bahar Jabbar, age 42, who was killed in a shootout with police officers after the incident at around 3:15 a.m.
 Wednesday, Jan.
 1 on Bourbon Street, was a US citizen born in Texas, where he lived at the time of the incident, the FBI said.

-The rented truck displayed an ISIS flag, and authorities say they don't believe Jabbar was “solely responsible” for the terror attack.
+The Ford truck, rented through an auto sharing company, displayed an ISIS flag on the trailer pitch, and authorities say they don't believe Jabbar was “solely responsible” for the terror attack.

 A “potential” improvised explosive and weapons were also found in the French Quarter, which is one of the reasons others are believed to be involved, the FBI said.